The Mob Doctor

 The Mob Doctor is an American television drama that aired on Fox from September 17, 2012, to January 7, 2013, as a part of the 2012–13 network television season.
 The series was created by Josh Berman and Rob Wright and is based on the book Il Dottore: The Double Life of a Mafia Doctor by Ron Felber.
-Berman, Wright, Michael Dinner, and Carla Kettner serve as executive producers.
+Berman, Wright, Michael Dinner, and Carla Kettner served as executive producers.

 On November 28, 2012, Fox cancelled the series after one season.

 Premise

-The series follows Grace Devlin, a surgical resident, who juggles her hospital duties with protecting her brother from the Mob.
+The series follows Grace Devlin, a surgical resident, who juggles her hospital duties with protecting her brother from the mob.
 Grace works off her brother's debt by helping anyone they demand.